-- A- Represents superior or outstanding achievement in regularly prescribed work. - B Above average achievement in prescribed work. - C Average level of achievement. - D-Below average achievement.
-This is the lowest passing grade. - F -Failure to do regularly prescribed work or withdrawal from a course after ten weeks of a semester. - I Incomplete, meaning the prescribed work was not finished at the end of the semester.
-If the work is completed within the following semester, the "I" may be changed to A, B, C, or D. If the work is not completed within that semester, the "I" will be changed to "F". - W- Withdrawn, indicating that the student officially withdrew before the end of the first ten weeks of a semester.
+- A Representing superior or outstanding achievement in the regularly prescribed work. - B Above average achievement in the prescribed work. - C Average level of achievement. - D Below average achievement.
+This is the lowest passing grade. - I Incomplete, meaning the prescribed work was not finished at the end of the semester.
+If the work is completed within the following semester, the "I" may be changed to A, B, C, D or N. If the work is not completed within the following semester, the "I" will be changed to an N which means "no credit." - N Means no credit given.
+Hours not used to compute quality point average.